How to exclude files, folders and drives from backups in Storage Protect

 • Attempt to perform a domain backup of your machine.
 To do this, from the GUI select Actions > Backup Domain.
 This will back up only those drives listed in the backup domain.

-• Run the domain backup on the Spectrum Protect command line by running dsmc incr as root.
+• Run the domain backup on the Storage Protect command line by running dsmc incr as root.

 Excluding drives and partitions from backup with an exclude rule